jamie2210/C1_MS2_DCG/README.md

 #### Game Function & Game Screen
 - Start Button.
 - Navigation buttons.
+- The game is themed in the colours of The Riddler, green and purple.
 - Game modal is presented once start button is pressed.
-- Game consists of a timer and multiple choice questions the user can click to select.
+- Game consists of a timer, time bar and multiple choice questions the user can click to select.
+- When a question is answered correctly it is highlighted in green with a tick icon.
+- When a question is answered incoorectly it is highlighted in black with a cross icon.
 - At the end fo the game the score is tallied and revealed in a modal.
+- A comical element has been added to the results modal which is light hearted fun and plays on the characters in the game.
+- User stories covered: 3, 12, 13 & 14.

 #### Results Modal
 - Displays score.
 - Replay button that resets the game.
 - Quit button that refreshes the page.
+- User Stories covered: 4, 15 & 16.

 <details><summary>Game Screen</summary>
 <img src="docs/features/quiz-screen.png">